pglen/pyvserv/README.md

   In the command line client most of the server functions can be exercised.
 See the pyvcli_* utils for more examples of driving the server.
-On a fresh install, one may need to execute the pyvcli_uini to create an initial admin user, with password 1234.
-The command 'help' will deliver information on the available commands.
+On a fresh install, one may need to execute the pyvcli_uini.py to create an initial admin user, with password 1234.
+The uini command will prompt if this is what was intended.

+ The cli utility command 'help' will deliver information on the available commands.

 !!!
 IMPORTANT !!!
 Make sure you change this when testing / learning is over.